Andrew-Max/Andrew-Max.github.io/adventure/_posts/2017-01-31-aguadas-cali.markdown

   <h3>Armenia</h3>
     <p>Pretty boring 3 hour drive over</p>
     <p>Mid Sized City, found a surprisingly nice hostel, Wanderlust, for $10/night</p>
     <p>Walked up to some random people who were drinking beer at a cafe at night and were speaking English.
 Ended up being awesome people and they invited me to go camping with them the next day.
-Daniel, who lives in Armenia was also a super strong climber (on the colombian national team) and we climbed at their local gym.
-Was in shit shape now after not having climbed for a year.</p>
+One of them, Daniel, who lives in Armenia was also a super strong climber (on the colombian national team) and we climbed together at local gym.
+Was in shit shape after not having climbed for a year.</p>
     <p>Met some hilarious metalheads after leaving a salsa club and drank Aguardiente with them in a sketchy parking lot until police made us leave around 4am</p>
   <h3>Filandia</h3>
     <p>Drove with Daniel and the crew to a super cool hostel on farmland in the middle of nowhere outside of a cool small town called Filandia</p>